OPEN & ACCESSIBLE YEAR-ROUND BY PERSONAL WATERCRAFT

 Jetty Island Activities

 The island is as educationally important as it is for summer recreation, serving as the perfect teaching tool regarding the importance of wildlife preservation and the nearby estuary.
-There are several educational walks and tours offered to learn about the local ecosystem.
+Occasionally, the City of Everett Parks Department provides educational walks and tours to learn about the local ecosystem.
 Many visitors come to observe the wide variety of bird species that have made Jetty Island their home.
-More than 50,000 people visit the Jetty Island each year!
+More than 50,000 people visit Jetty Island each year!

 Please note, we suggest that you bring jackets, sunscreen, drinking water and beverages, shoes and changes of clothing for everyone in your group.
 Our all-sand paths are not suitable for strollers and other wheeled equipment.